Ramirez continues tear with 3 RBIs, Guardians beat A's 6-3 - WHIZ News

 TRAINER’S ROOM

-Athletics: 2B Jed Lowrie (wrist, shoulder soreness) hit in the batting cages Saturday but was out for the third straight game.
+Athletics: 2B Jed Lowrie (wrist, shoulder soreness) hit in the batting cage Saturday but was out for the third straight game.

 UP NEXT